 3. Satin vs Glossy finish

 The kitchen is the heart of your home.
-It’s the place where you cook, eat, and spend time with family.
+It’s the place where you cook, eat, and spend time with your family.
 A beautiful kitchen deserves a fresh look that reflects its importance in your life.
 You can achieve this by staining cabinets to match your space or decorating them differently for an updated feel without spending too much money on new ones.
-We provide professional cabinet refacing services at competitive prices so get in touch today.
+We provide professional cabinet staining & refacing services at competitive prices so get in touch today.